UPenn-GLS/UPenn-GLS.github.io/_pages/about.md

 ------
-The UPenn Graduate Logic seminar (GLoS) is a seminar for all students in the Penn community to gather and share ideas relating to mathematical logic.
+The UPenn Graduate Logic Seminar (GLoS) is a seminar organized by graduate students, designed for all members of the Penn community to come together and exchange ideas pertaining to mathematical logic.
+All Penn students are encouraged to attend the seminar talks.

 <br> <br>

-Thank you,
-Alvaro (apintado AT sas DOT upenn DOT edu)

 ![Robinson, Russell, Skolem, Tarski, Turing, Zermelo](/images/RobinsonRow.png)